 Drop by the cafe for some brunch or the ice cream parlour to cool off under the midday sun.

 But perhaps the greatest highlight here are the sheep, donkeys and alpacas!
-Your entry ticket can be exchanged for a bunch of animal feed which is great for bribing the animals for photos 😛
+Your entry ticket can be exchanged for a bunch of animal feed which serves as a good bribe for photos with the animals 😛

 Entrance Fee: ฿200